snototter/viren2d/docs/source/tutorial/conversion.rst

 .. note::
-   When using *shared* views on the memory, you should obviously pay attention to the objects' lifetimes - or meet *segfault, ye olde friend...*

    For the conversion example above, note that the :class:`~viren2d.Painter` provides an option to access its internal memory - refer to the documentation of its :meth:`~viren2d.Painter.get_canvas`.